andrioid/ygroceries/README.md

 - [x] YJS doc persistence (web).
 Using y-indexeddb.
 - [x] YJS doc persistence (native).
 Using expo-filesystem.
+  - [ ] Debounce persistance, so that we're not constantly hammering the FS

 ### I can see the latest changes to my list as soon as I'm online again.